 Night to Shine FAQs

-Registration for Attendees will open on December 2, 2019.
+Registration for Attendees and Volunteers opens on December 1.

 Every attendee of Night to Shine will enter their prom on a red carpet.
 Once inside attendees will receive VIP treatment including hair and makeup stations, shoe shining stations, corsages and boutonnieres, a karaoke room and of course, dancing!
 The highlight of the night will come when every one of the Night to Shine attendees is crowned as a king or queen of the prom.

-For the volunteers, the dress code is black or khaki pants with the Night to Shine polo shirt you will receive.
-If you are a buddy, you must wear appropriate formal attire.
+For the volunteers, the dress code is the black Night to Shine T-shirt and black pants.
+If you are a buddy, please wear prom attire.

 If you are an attendee partaking in the event, the dress code is a gown for the ladies and a suit or tux for the men.